we-learn-js/js-training/src/slides/DesignPatterns.md

 > Wrap a constructor to return instances of classes (objects).

+> When a client object wants to create another object, it calls its constructor and possibly passes some parameters.
+But when the object construction is a laborious process, creating the object involves a lot of knowledge about the internal structure of the object, about the relationships between the objects contained, and the rules applied to them.

-> Simplifies creation of complex objects or creation at once of large number of similar objects.
+> Factories simplify creation of complex objects or creation at once of large number of similar objects.

 > The knowledge os how objects are created is delegated to the factory, as a separated responsibility.